ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms likely.
-Mostly sunny.
-High near 90, with temperatures falling to around 85 in the afternoon.
+Partly sunny.
+High near 86, with temperatures falling to around 81 in the afternoon.
 South
-         southwest wind around 3 mph.
+         southwest wind 5 to 9 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely before midnight, then areas of fog and a chance of showers and thunderstorms.
 Mostly cloudy.
          Low around 71, with temperatures rising to around 73 overnight.
-Southwest wind around 3 mph.
+Southwest wind 1 to 5 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">